 Neither of the aforementioned individuals would have created a fraction of what they did if they would have waited for permission.
 How many young artists, writers and engineers have we discouraged simply because we didn’t allow them the time and the space and the freedom to express what was inside them?

 I always wanted to invent something that would move around & make funny noises & would change the world as we know it & I forgot all about that until we had kids & now I see I came pretty close.

 Brian Andreas, Invention

-This is not to say that we should allow our students to have free rein.
+This is not to say that we should allow our students to have free reign.
 That would be ludicrous.
 But I believe that we do need to allow them the opportunity to find their true passion.
 And once they do.
 Let them spend time exploring them.
 The problem is that if a child feels that they must ask permission every time they feel urge to dance, pretty soon they will stop hearing the music altogether.
 Therein lies the tragedy that we must work to prevent.

 We can do this through opportunities like genius hour and 20% time.
 We can do this by not always telling students what they have to read and what they have to write.
 When permission precedes expression, dreams die.
 Enthusiasm becomes nonexistent.
 And the dance floor becomes empty.

 But what is our endgame?
 Do we want to teach our students how to capture a few pawns?
 Or would we rather them set their sights on the queen?
 It is up to us.
 Children come to us at four and five years old thinking that they can fly.
 Who are we to clip their wings?

 The moment you doubt whether you can fly, you cease forever to be able to do it.